Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     self.model.grid.move_agent(self, new_position)
 ```

-To be able to initialize the agents with this new option we also have to add another parameter to the model itself.
-All together we get the following new definitions for agents and the model.
+To initialize the agents with this new option, we have to add a final parameter to the model itself.
+All together, we get the following new definitions for agents and model:

 ```python
 class LetterAgent(mesa.Agent):